10 wedding invitation etiquette do’s and don’ts

-When you follow proper etiquette for addressing wedding invitations, your guests will have all of the necessary information upfront.
-When you communicate the finer details clearly and efficiently, you can focus on your guests’ joy when they open your beautifully designed card.
-If you’re not sure where to begin, read on to discover the proper etiquette for wedding invitations and our top tips.
+When you follow proper wedding invitation wording etiquette and communicate the details clearly and efficiently, your guests will have all of the necessary information upfront and can focus on their excitement for the big day.
+If you’re not sure where to begin, read on to discover the proper etiquette for wedding invitations and our top tips for all the do’s and don’ts.

 Table of Contents

-You will also want to state the necessary information clearly and succinctly for your guests in the invitation.
-You might have a beautiful invitation design but ultimately that would be overlooked if your invitation is riddled with misinformation.
+You’ll want to state all the necessary information clearly and succinctly for your guests in the invitation.
+You might have a beautiful invitation design, but ultimately that would be overlooked if your invitation is riddled with misinformation.
 With that said, simplicity is key.
 Be sure to include the following:

 - Bride and groom’s names